 Why choose Rush for VATS

-- Because of their expertise and skill with VATS, thoracic surgeons at Rush are able to use VATS for 80 percent of the lobectomies they perform.
-This is compared to only 15 percent nationally.
+- Because of their expertise and skill with VATS, thoracic surgeons at Rush are able to use VATS for 74 percent of the lobectomies they perform for stage I lung cancer.